Batched Single-Index Global Multi-Armed Bandits with Covariates: Regret bounds

-This lower bound coincides with the lower bound result derived for the fully nonparametric batched bandits setting in \cite{jiang2024batched} (Theorem 1), but when the dimension is $d= 1$.
-Our construction of the lower bound generally follows the framework and construction of hard instances from \cite{rigollet2010nonparametric} and \cite{jiang2024batched}, with some non-trivial modifications to adapt to our global batched bandit setting.
+{When $K$ is treated as a fixed constant, the $\log K$ factor is absorbed into the implicit constant and the bound reduces to $\mathcal{R}_T(\pi)\gtrsim T^{\beta_M}$, which }coincides with the lower bound result derived for the fully nonparametric batched bandits setting in \cite{jiang2025batched} (Theorem 1), but when the dimension is $d= 1$. {We note that \cite{jiang2025batched} establish their lower bound only for the two arm case $K=2$.
+In contrast, our analysis covers general $K$, treating $K$ as a variable that can potentially grow slowly with $T$, and reveals an additional $(\log K)^{1-\beta_M}$ factor in the lower bound which reflects an increased difficulty in identifying the optimal arm among a set of larger alternatives.} Our construction of the lower bound generally follows the framework and construction of hard instances from \cite{rigollet2010nonparametric} and \cite{jiang2025batched}, with some non-trivial modifications to adapt to our global batched bandit setting {with $K$ arms}.
 We defer the proof to Section\ifnum\pageoption=2~\ref{sec: lower_bound_proof} \else~SM3.1 \fi in Supplementary Material.